raleighlittles/UC_Employee_Salary_Data/README.md

 > Q3: Why are some of the first and last name fields missing ("*****") ?

-Due to [FERPA](https://en.wikipedia.org/wiki/Family_Educational_Rights_and_Privacy_Act) restrictions, the names of students (this includes both undergraduates and graduates!) names are censored.
+Due to [FERPA](https://en.wikipedia.org/wiki/Family_Educational_Rights_and_Privacy_Act) restrictions, the names of students (this includes both undergraduates and graduates!) names are censored, replaced with 5 asterisks instead.
 In the example CSV I listed you'll see that the titles are all student related.

 # Future/Roadmap